 Most people are skeptical about this swap since applesauce has a distinctly fruity taste, so it may not pair well with the chocolatey flavor of brownies.
 However, you’ll be glad to know that the taste is not affected but only the consistency – in a good way, of course.

-Applesauce does a beautiful job of keeping brownies moist and fudgy.
+Applesauce does a beautiful job of keeping brownies moist and fudgy, especially when you’re trying to figure out how to make cakes from brownies mix.
 Besides, the sauce is an excellent alternative for weight watchers since it reduces calories.
-Applesauce and brownies are a match made in heaven, no cap.
+These two are truly a match made in heaven.

 The substitute ratio is 1:1.
 If the taste is too pronounced, lessen the amount of sauce by ¼ cup.
 Also, use less sugar than the recipe initially requires.